 This weekend millions of people all over the world will be tuning in to see the World Cup final of Russia 2018.

 It’s been an epic month of football with England making it to the Semi-Finals for the first time in 28 years!
-So although football won’t be coming home this year, to celebrate another great world cup we’ve compiled a list of our top 5 football and world cup themed arcade games to continue the football fever.
+Although football won’t be coming home this year, to celebrate another great world cup we’ve compiled a list of our top 5 football and world cup themed arcade games to continue the football fever.

 Tehkan World Cup